ChristopherJD/raspberrypi_checkout/README.md

 Checkout script to get the necessary files to build raspberry pi poky OS using yocto and bitbake.

-**WARNING**
-This script will only work if you have the private and public SSH keys in your repository.

 # Requirements

 It is required to use the pip package manager.
 You can install using the following command.